ScriptJayT/Articles/The Electron Saga/Elec-3.md

 ```

 And the main class; it does little more than querying all nav-buttons with the `sheets` attribute and the `<content-slot>` tags and attaches a click-event to those nav-buttons.
-There are more functions you could add to the class; for example, automaticaly load the home.html sheet on startup.
+There are more functions you could add to the class; for example, automatically load the home.html sheet on startup.
 Or the sheet last used.
 And some navigation functionality like showing what the current sheet is.

 ```js